StewBC/mminer-apple2/README.md

   GIMP exported BMP.
 * Everyone involved in the Apple II projects (AppleWin | AppleCommander).
 * Everyone involved in making the cc65 tools, it's very good.
+* Ian Brumby for showing me how you really unroll a draw loop.

 9. CONTACT

 Feel free to contact me at swessels@email.com if you have thoughts or suggestions.

 Thank you
 Stefan Wessels
 21 April 2020 - Initial Revision